DolphFlynn/jwt-editor/README.md

 # JWT Editor

-JWT Editor is a Burp Suite extension for editing, signing, verifying, encrypting and decrypting JSON Web Tokens (JWTs).
+*JWT Editor* is a Burp extension which aims to be a Swiss Army Knife for manipulating JSON Web Tokens (JWTs) within Burp Suite.

-It provides automatic detection and in-line editing of JWTs within HTTP requests/responses and WebSocket messages, signing and encrypting of tokens and automation of several well-known attacks against JWT implementations.
+It provides detection of JWTs within both HTTP and WebSocket messages and allows for their editing, signing, verifying, encrypting and decrypting.
+Additionally it facilitates several well-known attacks against JWT implementations.

 ## Changelog